National Highway 60 (India)

 National Highway 60 (NH 60) is a primary national highway in India, connecting Pune and Dhule in the state of Maharashtra.
 Previously this route was numbered as NH 3 and NH 50.
 The total length of NH 60 is 398.2 km.
 Dhule to Nashik stretch of this route is part of Asian Highway 47.

 Route

-NH60 connects Dhule, Arvi, Malegaon, Saundane, Chandwad, Ojhar, Nashik, Sinnar, Sangamner, Alephata, Bota, Pimpalwandi, Narayangaon, Peth, Khed, Chakan and Pune in the state of Maharashtra.
+As per Google Map, NH60 starts from Thikari near Dhule the connects Arvi, Malegaon, Saundane, Chandwad, Ojhar, Nashik, Sinnar, Sangamner, Alephata, Bota, Pimpalwandi, Narayangaon, Peth, Khed, Chakan and Katraj near Pune in the state of Maharashtra.